marcofailli/soak-my-bed/README.md

 ### ✨ Key Features
 * **Full Automation:** Handles Bed Meshing in a continuous loop for as long as you wish.
 * **Smart Time Logic:** Automatically calculates the optimal interval between meshes, adding a safety buffer and rounding to the nearest 5-second mark for consistent data points.
+* **Auto-Scaling & Bed Detection:** Automatically reads your mesh boundaries directly from Klipper.
+It works out-of-the-box on any printer size (Voron, Prusa, Ender, etc.) without manual configuration.
+* **History Tracking:** Saves uniquely timestamped JSON and GIF files (e.g., `soak_20231027_153000.gif`) in your `soak_data` folder so you never overwrite or lose your previous test data.
 * **Dual Stability Tracking:** Monitors variations relative to the initial "cold" state and the immediate "previous" mesh to identify equilibrium.
 * **Visual Analytics:** Generates a 3D animation (GIF) and stability curves to visualize the evolution of the deformation of your printer.
-* **Interruptible Workflow:** Stop the process at any time with `CANCEL_SOAK` and still get a complete graph of the data collected so far.
+* **Instant Abort:** Stop the process at any time with `ABORT_SOAK`.
+The script uses non-blocking logic to instantly halt the heater and still generate a complete graph of the data collected so far.

 ### ⚙️ How it works
 The plugin operates by running successive `BED_MESH_CALIBRATE` cycles.
 After each mesh, the script captures the Z-matrix and the current bed temperature.
 It then calculates the **Mean Absolute Error (MAE)**: